Oliver S.

 Owl pellets:

 We took apart owl pellets and saw if we could construct a whole rat skeleton.
 We found a lot of the bigger bones but lost a few to the sink drain.
 If we ever do it again we should put a strainer to catch the bigger bones.
 We used super glue to glue down the bones.
-Next time we should use hot glue because the fumes for the super glue made our clear container not clear.
-Over all this project turned out pretty good.
-I we ever do it again I want to make it more acuret.
+Next time we should use hot glue because the fumes from the super glue made our clear container not clear.
+Over this project turned out pretty good.
+I we ever do it again I want to make it more accurate.

 Mushrooms and plants: